ThinkInvis/RoR2-TILER2/ModMeta/README.md

 	- Fixed failing if the model placeholder is inactive but present.
 	- Now searches by internal code name instead of by language token lookup (latter failed inexplicably in some cases).
 - For developers: NuGet config is now localized (building project no longer requires end-user modification of system or directory NuGet config).

-**7.3.1**

-- Migrated private method CatalogBoilerplate.GetBestLanguage to public in MiscUtil.